-The Dorcas Welfare Society is an important feature of the home missionary activities of the church.
-The leader of this society, assistant leader if needed, together with the secretary-treasurer are elected at the regular church election.
+The Dorcas Welfare Society is an important feature of the lay activities of the church.
+The leader of this society, and assistant leader if needed, together with the secretary-treasurer, are elected at the regular church election.
 This society is composed usually of the women of the church, who, banded together in this way, devote their time and talents to the gathering and preparing of clothing and supplies for the poor, needy, and unfortunate.
 This organization works in close cooperation with the deacons and deaconesses of the church.
+Their ministry, however, includes more than the giving of material aid; it encompasses also adult education, visiting, homemaking, home nursing, and other services.
+The church lay activities department and the Dorcas Welfare Society have primary responsibility also for community welfare services.
 Referring to the work of Dorcas and other noble characters of the Bible, we read: "Such patient, prayerful, and persevering fidelity as was possessed by these saints of God is rare; yet the church cannot prosper without it."-Testimonies, vol. 5, p.
 304.